 Using Master Protocol Studies to Drive Medical Product Development

-Enthusiasm for master protocol studies is growing, but the clinical research community needs more practical, detailed resources to support the design and conduct of such studies.
+Amid the COVID-19 pandemic, the value of master protocol studies has become clear: we need agile clinical trials that foster collaboration to address major public health threats and ongoing research challenges.
+However, the clinical research community needs more practical, detailed resources to support the design and conduct of such studies.

 Working with stakeholders across the clinical trials ecosystem, CTTI is developing resources that will guide the appropriate use of master protocols, including nomenclature documents, lessons learned, and other useful materials for collaborating on, communicating about, and designing master protocol studies.